 The human auditory apparatus can hear sounds with a pitch as low as about 20Hz (Hertz = cycles per second), give or take a few Hertz.
 However, the frequency of brainwaves—particularly those associated with states of relaxation and sleep—can go much lower, even below 1Hz.
 So a recording of a sound at, say, 4Hz would be inaudible and would have no effect.
 However, if you pitch two sounds exactly 4Hz apart (say, one at 100Hz and the other at 104Hz) and play one in each ear, the brain “manufactures” a 4Hz beat.
 And, all things being equal, the brain will then strongly tend to fall into sync with that frequency, producing the same sort of subjective sensation as sleep.
 Conveniently, the range of frequency differences that can produce an audible beat corresponds roughly to the range of frequencies dominant in the brain during the sorts of relaxed states most of us enjoy.

-It’s not at all difficult to record these sounds on a CD—perhaps in a progression from faster to slower beats—and numerous companies do.
-There are also computer programs you can download that do the same thing, and even a keychain-sized electronic gadget that looks like a digital music player but actually produces binaural beats.
-These recordings and devices are sold as aids for meditation, relaxation, or self-hypnosis—and even as a legal “digital drug.”
+It’s not at all difficult to record these sounds in an MP3 file or on a CD—perhaps in a progression from faster to slower beats—and numerous companies do.
+There are also mobile and web apps that do the same thing.
+These recordings and apps are billed as aids for meditation, relaxation, or self-hypnosis—and even as a legal “digital drug.”
 The prices range from almost nothing to thousands of dollars for a multi-year program of customized recordings.
 Although each company puts a unique spin on its particular method or formula, it’s virtually impossible to make fair comparisons because what you have to judge is ultimately a subjective experience.
-That US$15 CD might produce an effect that, for you, is just as good as what you’d get by spending several hundred dollars—then again, it might not.
+That US$15 recording might produce an effect that, for you, is just as good as what you’d get by spending several hundred dollars—then again, it might not.
 It’s reasonable to expect better and more reliable results from larger companies that employ neuroscientists and psychologists and do actual testing of their products’ effects on human brainwave patterns.